GooFit/GooFit/docs/documentation.md

-The `calculateNLL` method does two things: First it calls the `normalize` function of the PDF, which in turn will usually recursively normalize the components; the results of the `normalize` call are copied into the `normalisationFactors` array on the GPU.
+The `calculateNLL` method does two things: First it calls the `normalize` function of the PDF, which in turn will usually recursively normalize the components; the results of the `normalize` call are copied into the `normalizationFactors` array on the GPU.
 Next it calls `sumOfNll` and returns the resulting value.
-Particular PDF implementations may override `sumOfNll`; most notably `AddPdf` does so in order to have the option of returning an ‘extended’ likelihood, with a term for the Poisson probability of the observed number of events in addition to the event probabilities.
+Particular PDF implementations may override `sumOfNll`; most notably `AddPdf` does so in order to have the option of returning an ‘extended' likelihood, with a term for the Poisson probability of the observed number of events in addition to the event probabilities.

-The `normalize` method, by default, simply evaluates the PDF at a grid of points, returning the sum of all the values multiplied by the grid fineness - a primitive algorithm for numerical integration, but one which takes advantage of the GPU’s massive parallelisation.
-The fineness of the grid usually depends on the getNumBins` member of the observables;
+The `normalize` method, by default, simply evaluates the PDF at a grid of points, returning the sum of all the values multiplied by the grid fineness - a primitive algorithm for numerical integration, but one which takes advantage of the GPU's massive parallelization.
+The fineness of the grid usually depends on the `getNumBins` member of the observables;
 in the case of the example Gaussian fit in listing [Gauss fit](@ref listinggaussfit), the PDF will be evaluated at 1000 points, evenly spaced between -5 and 5.
-However, this behaviour can be overridden by calling the `setIntegrationFineness` method of the PDF object, in which case the number of bins (in each observable) will be equal to the supplied fineness.
+However, this behavior can be overridden by calling the `setIntegrationFineness` method of the PDF object, in which case the number of bins (in each observable) will be equal to the supplied fineness.